DivorceWe're Here to Listen and Take Action

 It is impossible to say exactly how much your divorce will cost because the length of each divorce varies as do the legal fees.
 However, the court’s divorce filing fee in West Virginia is $135.

-Finding the funds to retain a good attorney is often a point of anxiety for many litigants.
-A common fear is that the other party will stonewall the other party through litigious behavior and consequently running their fees up.
+Finding the funds to retain a good divorce attorney in West Virginia is often a point of anxiety for many litigants.
+A common fear is that the other party will stonewall them through litigious behavior and consequently running their fees up.
 The court will need to consider the need and ability of both parties when it comes to paying attorney fees and will also take into account child and spousal support.

-How Can I Find a Good Divorce Lawyer?
+How to Find a Good Divorce Lawyer in West Virginia

 “I felt very confident and relieved and retained them immediately with no regrets.”- Shannon S.